families are struggling

 How does prison and jail communication work?

+Correctional telecom is not a fair market.
 Incarcerated people cannot chose their phone provider like we do in the free world.
-They depend on a niche telecommunications industry to maintain critical relationships with their loved ones.
-Over the past four decades, this industry has consolidated dramatically, such that today 90% of incarcerated people are reliant on just one of three providers, all of which are owned by private equity firms.
+They depend on the niche correctional telecom industry to maintain critical relationships with their loved ones.

 explore campaigns